Fremontodendron: Planting, Pruning and Care

 Where to Plant Fremontodendron?

-Due to the irritating nature of its leaves, young shoots and flower buds, it is best to plant Fremontodendron in a location away from any daily foot traffic.
+Due to the irritating nature of its leaves, young shoots, and flower buds, it is advisable to plant Fremontodendron in a location away from daily foot traffic.
 Similarly, children should be kept at a distance from this otherwise easy-going bush.

-Ideally, if you wish to train it, position it against a south or southwest-facing wall or fence.
-Here it will benefit from the full sun required for its growth.
-Moreover, its bright yellow flowering will appear even more luminous.
-You’ll need to install a sturdy support system on the wall, using wire and hooks.
-If you prefer to grow it as a bush, it can be planted at the back of a border or as a standalone feature to fully showcase its golden-yellow flowering.
-Fremontodendron can also be grown in pots or containers on a large balcony, terrace or patio.
+Ideally, if you wish to train it, position it against a south or south-west-facing wall or fence.
+Here, it will benefit from the full sun necessary for its growth.
+Additionally, its bright yellow flowering will appear even more luminous.
+You will need to install a sturdy support system on the wall, made of wire and hooks.
+If you prefer to grow it as a bush, it can be planted at the back of a flower bed or as a standalone feature to fully showcase its golden-yellow flowering.
+Fremontodendron can also be grown in pots or containers on a large balcony, terrace, or patio.
 Wherever it is planted, it must be sheltered from the coldest winds.

 Fremontodendron